The War Games: Production

-Cast notes
+Casting

 Patrick Troughton's eldest son David made his second appearance in Doctor Who in Episode Six of this story as Private Moor, having first appeared in The Enemy of the World (1968).
 He subsequently appeared as King Peladon in The Curse of Peladon in 1972, and then as Professor Hobbes in "Midnight" in 2008.

 Gregg Palmer previously played a Cyberman in The Tenth Planet in 1966.

 Jane Sherwin who played Lady Jennifer Buckingham was producer Derrick Sherwin's wife.

 Terence Bayler had previously played Yendom in The Ark (1966).
 Hubert Rees had previously appeared in Fury from the Deep (1968) and would return for The Seeds of Doom (1976).
 Edward Brayshaw had previously played Leon Colbert in The Reign of Terror (1964).
 James Bree later played Nefred in Full Circle (1980) and the Keeper of the Matrix in The Ultimate Foe (1986).
 Leslie Schofield later played Calib in The Face of Evil (1977).
 Peter Craze had previously played Dako in The Space Museum (1965) and would appear again as Costa in Nightmare of Eden (1979).
-David Savile would later appear as Winser in The Claws of Axos (1971) and as Colonel Crichton in The Five Doctors (1983).
+David Savile would later appear as Winser in The Claws of Axos (1971) and as Colonel Crichton in "The Five Doctors" (1983).
+Clyde Pollitt returned as a Time Lord in The Three Doctors (1973).

 Philip Madoc had previously appeared as Eelek in The Krotons (1969), and the film Daleks – Invasion Earth: 2150 A.D.
 (1966) as Dalek collaborator, Brockley.
 He would go on to play Doctor Solon in The Brain of Morbius (1976) and Fenner in The Power of Kroll (1979).
 Bernard Horsfall (First Time Lord) had previously appeared as Lemuel Gulliver in The Mind Robber (1968), and would subsequently play Taron in Planet of the Daleks (1973) and Chancellor Goth in The Deadly Assassin (1976).
 In 2003 he appeared in Davros, a Doctor Who audio drama produced by Big Finish Productions.
 David Garfield later played Neeva in The Face of Evil (1977) and Professor Stream in the Sixth Doctor audio drama The Hollows of Time.
 Vernon Dobtcheff later played Shamur in the Fifth Doctor audio drama The Children of Seth.